Warpflow

 • Instead of "New message from Jane Doe" → "New message"

-This protects Protected Health Information (PHI) from appearing on lock screens and notification banners.
+This protects Protected Health Information (PHI) from appearing on lock screens, notification banners, and SMS messages.
 No configuration needed; it's automatic for HIPAA tenants.

 Desktop vs. mobile behavior

-• Desktop (browser): Notifications appear as browser notifications in your OS notification center
+• Desktop (browser): Push notifications appear as browser notifications in your OS notification center

-• Mobile (PWA): Notifications appear as push notifications with sound and vibration
+• Mobile (PWA): Push notifications appear with sound and vibration

-• Both: The softphone ringtone plays when an incoming call notification arrives, if the Signals tab/app is in focus
+• Softphone ringtone: Plays when an incoming call notification arrives, if the Signals tab/app is in focus

 Tips

 • Subscribe on your primary work device at minimum.
-If you use the PWA on your phone and the browser on your desktop, subscribe on both.
+If you use the PWA on your phone and the browser on your desktop, subscribe on both for push notifications.

 • Billing alerts are on by default.
 They notify you before your credit balance runs out or a payment fails, so leave them enabled unless another team member is handling billing.

 • Adjust as you go.
-If you're getting too many email notifications, toggle that type off while keeping calls and voicemail on.
+If you're getting too many notifications on a channel, toggle that specific type off while keeping others on.

 On this page